Demystifying Paints: An Easy Guide to Oil, Latex, and More

 Gloss or High Gloss

-Gloss paint has a high sheen that provides the most durability.
+Gloss paint provides the highest sheen and maximum durability.
 It resists stains, moisture, and scratches, and is very easy to clean.
-However, the shiny surface amplifies imperfections.
-Gloss paint is best for high-use trim, cabinets, doors, and bathrooms.
+However, the reflective finish accentuates imperfections.
+Gloss is best reserved for doors, trim, cabinets, and high-use surfaces.

 Prep Work - Proper Surface Preparation for Any Paint Job